Piano-Hand-Archive/Piano-Hand-Algorithms/README.md

 ## Input Data

 The script requires a CSV file named `timed_steps.csv` in the same directory.
+The parser creates this file from the MusicXML input, but the optimizer reads it directly.

 **Format:**
 ```csv
 start_time,white_key_index,key